island-is/island.is/scripts/README.md

 yarn cruise -p apps/services/sessions && firefox depgraph.html
 ```

 This uses [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser) behind the scenes.
-Feel free to modify [.dependency-cruiser.js](./dependency-cruiser.js) to customize the output.
+Feel free to add `.dependency-cruiser.local.js` in the repo root to merge your custom config with the default.